Sparse Solutions of a Class of Constrained Optimization Problems: A smoothing penalty method

 Note that finding an optimal solution of problem \eqref{lpl1model} with $0<p<1$ is NP-hard \cite{cgwy2014complexity,gjy2011note}.
-Therefore, we shall focus on finding a KKT point of this problem.
+Therefore, we shall focus on finding a stationary point of this problem.
 To this end, we introduce the following auxiliary penalty problem:

 where $\lambda>0$ is the penalty parameter and $(\cdot)_+:=\max\{\cdot, \,0\}$.
 This problem is indeed an exact penalty problem for problem \eqref{lpl1model} with $0<p<1$.
 The detailed analysis for the exact penalization results regarding global and local minimizers is given in Appendix \ref{appexact}.
 However, problem \eqref{penprob} is still not conceivably solvable because both parts in \eqref{penprob} are nonsmooth, and moreover, $\Phi$ is nonconvex and non-Lipschitz.
 We then consider a partially smoothing problem of \eqref{penprob} as follows: